Code of Conduct

 rOpenSci is committed to providing a welcoming and harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate for any venue, including talks, workshops, parties, Twitter and other online media.
 Participants violating these rules may be sanctioned or expelled from participating in the project at the discretion of the staff.

-This code of conduct applies to all participants, including rOpenSci staff and leadership and applies to all modes of interaction, both in-person and online, including GitHub project repos, the rOpenSci discussion forum, Slack channels, and Twitter.
+This Code of Conduct applies to all participants, including rOpenSci staff and leadership and applies to all modes of interaction, both in-person and online, including GitHub project repos, the rOpenSci discussion forum, Slack channels, and Twitter.

-If any attendee or project participant engages in harassing behavior, the project staff may take any lawful action we deem appropriate, including but not limited to warning the offender or asking the offender to leave the event/project.
-(If you feel you have been unfairly accused of violating this code of conduct, you should contact the project team with a concise description of your grievance.)
+The rOpenSci Code of Conduct Committee includes Stefanie Butland (rOpenSci Community Manager), Scott Chamberlain (rOpenSci Co-founder and Technical Lead) and Kara Woo (independent community member).
+If any event attendee or project participant engages in harassing behavior, the Committee may take any lawful action we deem appropriate, including but not limited to warning the offender or asking the offender to leave the event/project.
+If you experience or witness unacceptable behavior, or have any other concerns, please report it via email to

-We welcome your feedback on this and every other aspect of rOpenSci’s events, and we thank you for working with us to make it a safe, enjoyable, and friendly experience for everyone who participates.
+We welcome your feedback on this and every other aspect of rOpenSci’s work, and we thank you for working with us to make it a safe, enjoyable, and friendly experience for everyone who participates.

 Parts of above text is licensed CC BY-SA 4.0.
 Credit to SRCCON.
-Also inspired by the Ada Initiative’s “how to design a code of conduct for your community.”
+Also inspired by the Ada Initiative’s “how to design a code of conduct for your community”.